Slovenia and the Council of Europe

 The Parliamentary Assembly (PACE) is a consultative body composed of representatives of the national parliaments of 46 member states (as the Russian federation is no longer a member state of the Council of Europe following the decision of the Committee of Ministers on 16 March 2022).
 PACE independently formulates the programme of its sessions and debates on the Council of Europe’s activities and topical international issues, as well as adopting recommendations addressed to the Committee of Ministers or member states.
 The President is elected from among the parliament members for a period of three years.
-Rik Daems (Belgium) has been President of PACE since January 2020.
+Tiny Kox (Netherlands) has been President of PACE since January 2022.

 In the Committee of Foreign Affairs Ministers, each member state has one vote, whereas the number of representatives in PACE depends on the size of a country.
-France, Germany, the Russian Federation, Italy and the UK have the largest number of representatives (18) in PACE, whereas Andorra and Liechtenstein have the smallest number of representatives (2).
+France, Germany, Italy and the UK have the largest number of representatives (18) in PACE, whereas Andorra and Liechtenstein have the smallest number of representatives (2).
 In PACE, Slovenia has three representatives and three substitutes.
 In total, there are 324 representatives, the same number of proxies (together 648) and a few observers.
 Israel, Canada and Mexico hold observer status, while Jordan, Kyrgyzstan, Morocco and Palestine hold partner for democracy status.
 The number of representatives of the various political parties in the delegation of each country must provide a balanced reflection of the political parties represented in the national parliament.

 A Parliamentary Assembly session consists of four plenary sessions.
 Each of them usually lasts a week, and they are held at the end of January, April, June and September respectively.

 The Congress of Local and Regional Authorities

 The Congress of Local and Regional Authorities is a consultative body representing local and regional authorities of member states.
 Its work is focused mainly on promoting local and regional democracy, as well as strengthening cross-border cooperation.
-Andres Knape (Sweden) has been its President since November 2018.
+Leek Verbeek (Netherlands) has been its President since March 2021.
 In the Congress, Slovenia has three representatives and three substitutes.